 Pink Dry Beans (1 CAN) Fall Market Price will be determined as the simple average of the weekly average grower price of Pink dry beans in the Idaho market, for the month of October, converted to Canadian dollars, expressed in \$/kg Pinto Dry Beans (1 CAN) Fall Market Price will be determined as the simple average of the weekly average grower price of Pinto dry beans in the N.E.
 Colorado market, for the month of October, converted to Canadian dollars, expressed in \$/kg.
 Small Red Dry Beans (1 CAN) Fall Market Price will be determined as the simple average of the weekly average grower price of Small Red dry beans in the Idaho market, for the month of October, converted to Canadian dollars, expressed in \$/kg.
 Yellow Dry Beans (1 CAN) Fall Market Price will be determined as the Spring Insurance Price of Yellow Dry Beans multiplied by the same percentage change in price between the Spring Insurance Price and the Fall Market Price determined for Black Dry Beans (1 CAN), expressed in \$/kg.
-Desi Chickpeas (2 CW) Simple average of the daily average grower bid spot price of 2 CW Desi Chickpeas, for the month of October, expressed in \$/kg, as published by STATpub.com.
-Kabuli Chickpeas (2 CW - 8mm) Simple average of the daily average grower bid spot price of 2 CW 8mm Kabuli Chickpeas, or the equivalent price, for the month of October, expressed in \$/kg, as published by STATpub.com.
-Faba Beans (3 CAN) The Fall Market Price will be determined as the Spring Insurance Price of Faba Beans multiplied by the same percentage change in price between the Spring Price and the Fall Market Price determined for Yellow Field Peas (2 CAN), expressed in \$/kg.
-Green Lentils (2 CAN) Simple average of the daily average grower bid spot price of 2 CAN Laird Lentils, for the month of October, expressed in \$/kg, as published by STATpub.com Red Lentils (2 CAN) Simple average of the daily average grower bid spot price of 2 CAN Small Red Lentils, for the month of October, expressed in \$/kg, as published by STATpub.com.
+Desi Chickpeas (2 CW) Fall Market Price will be determined as the simple average of the daily average grower bid spot price of 2 CW Desi Chickpeas, for the month of October, expressed in \$/kg, as published by STATpub.com.
+Kabuli Chickpeas (2 CW - 8mm) Fall Market Price will be determined as the simple average of the daily average grower bid spot price of 2 CW 8mm Kabuli Chickpeas, or the equivalent price, for the month of October, expressed in \$/kg, as published by STATpub.com.
+Faba Beans (3 CAN) Fall Market Price will be determined as the Spring Insurance Price of Faba Beans multiplied by the same percentage change in price between the Spring Insurance Price and the Fall Market Price determined for Yellow Field Peas (2 CAN), expressed in \$/kg.
 Field Peas - Yellow (2 CAN) Fall Market Price will be determined as the simple average of the daily closing spot bid price in the N ALTA Region for 2 Yellow Peas for the month of October, converted to \$/kg, as published on Price and Data Quotes (PDQ) website of Alberta Wheat Commission.
-Field Peas - Green/Other (2 CAN) Fall Market Price will be determined as the simple average of the weekly price for PEA - GREEN # 2 OR BETTER during the month of October, expressed in \$/kg, as surveyed and published by Alberta Agriculture and Forestry in the Weekly Crop Market Review.
+Field Peas - Green/Other (2 CAN) Fall Market Price will be determined as the simple average of the weekly price for PEA - GREEN # 2 OR BETTER during the month of October, expressed in \$/kg, as surveyed and published by Alberta Agriculture and Irrigation in the Weekly Crop Market Review.
 Reports used in the calculations will be those in which the last day included in the report ends in October.
+Green Lentils (2 CAN) Fall Market Price will be determined as the simple average of the daily average grower bid spot price of 2 CAN Laird Lentils, for the month of October, expressed in \$/kg, as published by STATpub.com Red Lentils (2 CAN) Fall Market Price will be determined as the simple average of the daily average grower bid spot price of 2 CAN Small Red Lentils, for the month of October, expressed in \$/kg, as published by STATpub.com.